PhilippeMaincon/EspyInsideFunction.jl/docs/src/index.md

    Typicaly, this version of the code is called once the computations have been completed (using the fast version), to extract the requested results.

-A complete example can be found in [`EspyDemo.jl`](https://github.com/PhilippeMaincon/EspyInsideFunction.jl/blob/master/test/EspyDemo.jl)
+A complete usage example can be found in [`EspyDemo.jl`](https://github.com/PhilippeMaincon/EspyInsideFunction.jl/blob/master/test/EspyDemo.jl)

 ## [Code markup](@id code-markup)